gitploy-io/website/docs/concepts/how-it-work.md

 ### Event Dispatch

-Gitploy requests to deploy a ref to GitHub, and it dispatches an event to deployment toolings.
+Gitploy posts a request to GitHub, and it dispatches an event to deployment toolings.

 ## Deployment Tooling